Cheapest car insurance in California for a bad driving record

 Cheapest car insurance after an accident in California

-Mercury Insurance has the lowest average rates after an accident at $3,563.
-Progressive also offers affordable rates, averaging $3,600.
+Mercury Insurance has the lowest rates after an accident at $3,563.
+Progressive also has affordable rates at $3,600.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident